 This is the minimum level of dog registration information that will be stored on the centralised registration system.

 Questions - All

-9. Please indicate if you think any of the additional information should be included on a dog's registration:
+- 9. Please indicate if you think any of the additional information should be included on a dog's registration: - information on whether the dog is used as a livestock working dog

 Questions - All